Ltrmex/MobileAppGame/README.md

 # Mobile Applications Development 2 Project
+## NOTE: Notice that 'Projects' github tab was used for development of this app

 ### Instructions
 > The application can be a game (UNITY is acceptable with C# scripting) or an interactive information app.
 What the app does is up